phpbb/chameleon/docs/usage.md

 5. Objects

-The first two may be obvious why they belong in **Core**, but for clarification all _objects_ are included in the core as well as they should be applied first in selector order building the foundation for your components.
+The first two may be obvious why they belong in **Core**, but for clarification all _objects_ are included in the **Core** as well since they should be applied first in selector order building the foundation for your components.

 ### Theme
 The `theme.scss` _build file_ which builds the `theme.css` file houses the all